 The possibilities are limitless when it comes to MFA Implementations.
 You can use the Google authenticator application with multiple accounts at no charge.
 The application will generate a unique password for each account.
 One method to make the staff’s lives easier is to use one application for all their accounts.
 They have many options from Authy, Google Authenticator, Microsoft Authentication, etc. All of the user’s password will remain in one place for peace of mind and accessibility.

 Multi-factor authentication is a security measure that has been around for a while but it often is underutilized.
 Not only does this technology increase the security of your login process, but it also reduces cyber-attacks and hackers from malicious attempts to your business!
-If you don’t have multi-factor authentication in place already, contact our IT consultants for additional insight on how we can help.
+If you don’t have multi-factor authentication in place already, contact our IT consultants or our Cybersecurity experts for additional insight on how we can help.
 We will provide you with all of the information about what it takes to get started and make custom recommendations for your organization.